-(Amended at the 9/2021 Board of Directors Meeting on September 22, 2021)
+(Amended at the 11/2022 Board of Directors Meeting on November 23, 2022)

-The Enterprise Risk Management Committee (the "ERMC") shall consistently review its charter and shall report the review results to the Board of Directors (the "Board").
+The Enterprise Risk Management Committee (the "ERMC") shall consistently review its charter and shall report the review results to the Board of Directors (the "Board") for approval.

-1. Composition of the NRC
+1. Composition of the ERMC